College Level Examination Program (CLEP)

 Qualifying for Special Testing Accommodations

-To qualify for a non-standard administration, you must provide a current letter from a licensed physician, optometrist, or psychologist (including title, address, and telephone number) on his or her letterhead describing the nature of your disability as it applies to taking a multiple choice, standardized test, and specific accommodations you will require for testing.
-The Supervisor of Testing Services will contact the College Board on your behalf and discuss the appropriate arrangements.
-Only students with documented disabilities are eligible to receive special testing accommodations.
+To qualify for a non-standard administration, you must provide a current letter from a licensed physician, optometrist, or psychologist (including title, address, and telephone number) on his or her letterhead describing the nature of your disability as it applies to taking a multiple-choice, standardized test, and specific accommodations you will require for testing.